asterisk/documentation/docs/Configuration/Core-Configuration/Alternate-Channel-Storage-Backends.md

                 ;                    channel name and channel uniqueid.
 ```

+/// warning
+This configuration **must** be set before Asterisk starts, as the backend is
+selected during core initialization.
+A **full restart** of Asterisk is required
+after making changes to `channel_storage_backend`.
+Reloading the configuration is
+**not** sufficient.
+///

 You can verify which backend is in use by running the `core show settings` CLI command:

 ```